This pagoda is along the road

 These identical buildings are built in the hogyo-zukuri style, a square building with a pyramidal roof.
 Each is surrounded by a veranda and railings, with a prayer step canopy on the front.
 The roofs have copper tiles, with a roban, a box-like structure, over the peak to prevent leakage.
 They are along the road leading to the north from the center of town toward the cable car station.

 Jukai is a formal and ancient Buddhist ceremony for receiving the Buddhist lay precepts.
 The Ten Wholesome Precepts or the Ten Guides to Wholesome Conduct are called Jūzen-kai in Japanese.
 There are three precepts of body, four precepts of speech, and three precepts of mind.
+They're pretty much the Ten Commandments plus vegetarianism and minus Yahweh.
 You can attend a Jukai ceremony at Kōya-san, at Kōyasan Daishi Kyōkai.

 As a disciple of the Buddha,